Best Must-See Punta Cana Neighborhoods And How To Visit

 Renting a car to explore Punta Cana is a convenient option, and most rental companies have a presence at Punta Cana International Airport.
 Car rental prices in Punta Cana usually range from $21 to USD 55 per day.

 You can rent a full-sized SUV for approximately USD 57 per day or an intermediate car for about $38 per day.
-A valid driver’s license is required to rent a car in Punta Cana, but it’s important to note that most rental companies do not permit travel into Haiti.
+A valid driver’s license is required to rent a car Punta Cana, but it’s important to note that most rental companies do not permit travel into Haiti.
 You can find excellent rental car deals through our search tool.

 By Bus